How Do I Choose Inline Skate Replacement Wheels?

 Can you put any wheels on inline skates?
 Inline skates vs roller skates

 No, you cannot put any rollers on inline skates.
 Each type of glider is designed for a specific type of roller.
-If you try to put a traditional roller on an aggressive skate, you will likely have difficulty controlling the glider and may even damage the boot.
+If you try to put a traditional inline skating wheels on an aggressive skate, you will likely have difficulty controlling the glider and may even damage the boot.
 You also need to use the correct size of the wheels and bearings.

 Similarly, if you try to put an aggressive wheel on a traditional skate, you will likely find the glider too unstable and may not be safe to use.
 Always consult with a gliding professional before making any changes to your equipment.